johnjago/johnjago.com/src/blog/content/notes.md

 ## Apps

-which are not mere tools, but more extensions of thought.
+but more like extensions of thought.

 - [Nota](https://nota.md/)